 Component Definition LDAP/AD Server A system that is capable of receiving authentication requests using LDAP over TLS and validating these requests against identity and credential data that is defined in an LDAP directory.
 In the evaluated configuration, the TOE connects to a server with OpenLDAP for its remote authentication store.
 Management Workstation Any general-purpose computer that is used by a Security Administrator to manage the TOE.
 The TOE can be managed remotely, in which case the management workstation requires an SSH client to access the CLI or a web browser (Microsoft Internet Explorer 9.0 or higher and Mozilla Firefox 3.6 or higher) to access the web GUI.
 Syslog Server The Syslog Server connects to the TOE and allows the TOE to send Syslog messages to it for remote storage.
 This is used to send copies of audit data to be stored in a remote location for data redundancy purposes.
 SCP Server A secure server used to ensure the secure copying of data through an SSH encrypted connection.
 In the evaluated configuration, the SCP Server is used to transfer software updates to the TOE's software image directory.
-CRL Distribution Point A server deployed within the Operational Environment which confirms the validity CKL Distribution Foint and revocation status of certificates.
-NetDetector/NetVCR is a network security and performance monitoring system NetDetector/NetVCR which sends captured packet data to NetOmni.
-The NetDetector/NetVCR also NetDetector/Net v CR receives commands and is managed by NetOmni.
-The TOE communicates with NetDetector/NetVCR over an encrypted channel.
-A server that forwards an email that is sent from NetOmni when a user utilizes the SMTP Server "Forgot Username/Password" feature on the NetOmni log in screen.
+CRL Distribution Point A server deployed within the Operational Environment which confirms the validity and revocation status of certificates.

+NetOmni NetDetector/NetVCR is a network security and performance monitoring system which sends captured packet data to NetOmni.
+The NetDetector/NetVCR also receives commands and is managed by NetOmni.
+The TOE communicates with NetOmni over an encrypted channel.
+SMTP Server A server that forwards an email that is sent from NetDetector/NetVCR when a user utilizes the "Forgot Username/Password" feature on the NetDetector/NetVCR log in screen.
 The email is protected from unauthorized disclosure using TLS.